Twdckcv/Git-Notes/GitNotes.md

-# Header 1
+# What is Git?

-What is Git?
+- It is a distributed version control system that helps us to track changes made to our application, file and folder overtime.